 - “It’s time to come inside.
 What do you need to do before you come in?”
 My children surprise me with very creative weird answers.
 Yours will too.

 - “You want that toy and your brother wants that toy.
-Both of you want turns.
-Must be some way you both get to play with it?”
+What could you do to take turns?”
 Sometimes kids are even more strict than you are and may respond with something like, “Me for 5 minutes, then him for 5 minutes“

 - “In this house we eat some vegetables.
 Do you want to eat this broccoli or have a carrot?
 Or do you have a better way to eat veggies?”
 If they suggest something you are okay with, do it.

-Keep The Boundary/Rule And Let Them Do What They Need To Do
+4) Keep The Boundary/Rule and Let Them Do What They Need To Do

 There is actually great freedom when you know your boundaries.
-An example from a previous post is this.
+An example from Boundaries with Strong-Willed Chilren is this:

 I don’t want anyone to stain my couches.
 I am 0% okay with them getting jacked up.